 According to the American Psychiatric Association’s Benzodiazepine Task Force led by Dr. Carl Salzman, 40 to 80% of patients stopping benzodiazepines experience withdrawal.
 A review by Nassima et al concluded that the FDA’s Xanax cessation recommendations are too fast and recommend not exceeding 0.125 mg reductions weekly.
 0.125 mg is half of the smallest available Xanax pill (0.25 mg), so that number may have been chosen out of convenience, not necessarily optimal patient outcomes.
 While Nassima et al’s conclusions may work for some, they have still proven far too fast for many patients, and this illustrates the absolute need for the drug to be made available in smaller doses.
 With 40 to 80% of patients experiencing withdrawal, and more than 90 million prescriptions written in the United States annually, it is critical that stopping a benzodiazepine be as safe and simple as possible.

 According to Schweizer et al, reductions implemented by many physicians of 25% per week have a 32-42% failure rate.
-A recommended safe taper with a reported patient success rate of over 90% is outlined in the Ashton Manual.
-The Ashton Manual recommends a reduction rate of around 5 to 10% every two to four weeks, with an important disclaimer that some patients may need to proceed at an even lower rate or remain at the lowered dosage for longer periods before reducing again, based on patient symptoms.
+Benzodiazepine Information Coalition recommends a reduction rate of around 5 to 10% or less every two to four weeks, A recommended safe taper with a reported patient success rate of over 90% is outlined in the Ashton Manual.
 Ashton does not recommend for anyone to end their taper of a benzodiazepine above an equivalence of 0.1 mg of Xanax which is less than a half of a 0.25 mg pill, and suggests ending as low as the equivalent of 0.025 mgs of Xanax, which is merely crumbs of the total pill.
 How does a patient reduce a tiny, but potent, Xanax tablet to 0 milligrams in 5-10% reductions or less?
 Not without great difficulty with the currently available options.
 Due to accuracy issues and other concerns with pill splitting, especially potent ones like Xanax, one can see how the currently available dosages for discontinuation are dangerously deficient.
 Breaking a pill in half is well out of optimal range for both taper speed and taper rate.

 Other methods developed, namely by patients desperate to discontinue these drugs, suggest tapering to an even lower dose prior to stopping, finding that microtapering (reducing by tiny micrograms per day) to 0 mg is even more tolerable and successful for patients.
 Depending on the patient’s geographical location, some benzodiazepines, including Xanax, are available in a liquid formulation but the sole concentration (1mg/1mL) option available may not benefit the patient in their taper without additional patient burden as it may require further dilution to allow for concentration of drug that is conducive to microtapering at the rate required for that patient.